-3.4 Signal processing board
+4.4 Signal processing board

-The configuration and external appearance of the signal processing board are shown in Figures 6 and 7.
-The FPGA shown in Table 1 is mounted on the signal processing board.
+The configuration and external appearance of the signal processing board are shown in Figures 8 and 9.
+The FPGA shown in Table 2 is mounted on the signal processing board.
 As shown in Table 1, Ubuntu is installed as the OS of the CPU and Cyclone V is installed in the FPGA, enabling the use of 1 GB of SDRAM.
-Also installed is a USB On-The-Go (USB OTG), and it is possible to be connected to an SSD and a Wi-Fi antenna which are extension devices.
+Also installed is a USB On-The-Go (USB OTG), and it is possible to be connected to an SSD and a Wi-Fi antenna, which are extension devices.
 The Samba function can be used to acquire and browse built-in data via a LAN, and Secure Shell (SSH) allows to perform operations, such as settings and starting measurement.
 In addition, since it has a USB slave function, it can be operated via USB even when a LAN cannot be used.
 In addition to the above functions, the CPU mainly performs time setting, sorting of acquired data, format conversion, and filing.
 The FPGA adjusts the internal RTC (real-time clock), and generates the trigger signal based on the clock obtained from the oscillator.
 It also constitutes a data acquisition block for the various sensors and camera.

-3.5 Digital accelerometer
+4.5 Digital accelerometer

-The external appearance and specifications of the digital accelerometer mounted on the sensor board are shown in Figure 8 and Table 2, respectively.
+The external appearance and specifications of the digital accelerometer mounted on the sensor board are shown in Figure 10 and Table 3, respectively.
 The on-board digital MEMS has a built-in 3-axis crystal accelerometer with high precision and stable performance manufactured by finely processing a crystalline material with superior precision and stability.
-As shown in Table 2, high-resolution vibration measurement with low noise and low power, is possible.
+As shown in Table 3, high-resolution vibration measurement with low noise (0.5 $\mu$ G/ $\sqrt{}$ Hz) and low power (66 mW), is possible.
+It enables measurement bandwidths of up to 100 Hz, and an increased data output rate of up to 1000 Sps.

-Figure 6.
+Figure 8.
 Signal processing board configuration.

-Figure 7.
+Figure 9.
 Signal processing board.

-TABLE I. SPECIFICATIONS OF MAIN FPGA AND DE10-NANO(CPU)
+TABLE II.
+SPECIFICATIONS OF MAIN FPGA AND DE10-NANO(CPU)